Vaishnavi-Raykar/PriorityTodo---CopilotKit/README.md

 - User can add Task using form with its detail description, date & time and also needs to add priority of task.
 - User also show task completed as well as delete the task.
 ### Method 2 - Using Copilotkit
-- User need to write task name,task details, due date and time as well as priority of task
+- User need to write task name,task details, due date and time as well as priority of task.

 ## 2. Name of Issue/Topic